-+PRO: Very safe
++ PRO: Very safe

-Cost of Living in Milan
+Cost of living in Milan

-+PRO: Getting around is cheap
++ PRO: Getting around is cheap

--CON: Milan is expensive
+- CON: Milan is expensive

 Milan is one of the most expensive cities in Italy, behind perhaps only Rome.
-So it's best if you shop smart and buy groceries at local markets instead of dining out at tourist traps.
+So it's best to shop smart and buy groceries at local markets instead of dining out at tourist traps.
 Of course, accommodation will be the biggest enemy of your bank account, especially with the high property rates in Milan.

 Working in Milan

-+PRO: Diverse economy
++ PRO: Diverse economy

--CON: Decline in traditional sectors
+- CON: Decline in traditional sectors

-Raising Kids in Milan
+Raising kids in Milan